karatelabs/karate/README.md

 * print 'the value of a is ' + a
 ```

 When dealing with complex JSON, you would often want to 'pretty print' data which is nicely indented.
-The built-in [`karate` object](#the-karate-object) is explained in detail later, but for now, note that this is also injected into `print` statements, and it has a helpful `pretty` method, that takes a JSON argument.
+The built-in [`karate` object](#the-karate-object) is explained in detail later, but for now, note that this is also injected into `print` (and even `assert`) statements, and it has a helpful `pretty` method, that takes a JSON argument.
 ```cucumber
 * def myJson = { foo: 'bar', baz: [1, 2, 3] }
 * print 'pretty print:\n' + karate.pretty(myJson)